mgh-GadzOOks/GadzOOks/README.md

  - Environment properties and methods (?)
 	 - What makes up the environment?
 What can be delegated to other entities?
 	 - What can the environment do?
+	 > 4/21/2022

+	 - Environment is made with a 2D array property which makes up the area of the environment
+	 - Array elements of the area hold information on the ground that makes up that area (grass, wood floor, etc.) and what is on that tile (lamp, chair, monster, etc.)

 ## DOXYGEN DOCUMENTATION